0xRustPro/p-20/README.md

-# 🚀 **Copy trading Bot using Rust**
+# 🚀 **Copy trading Bot With Rust**

-Welcome to the ** Copy trading Bot **!
-This bot watches for target wallet (whale) on the Solana blockchain in real-time, copy trading like target trading. 🌟
+##Choose a Trader (Signal Provider):##

+-The bot connects to a skilled trader’s account or strategy.

+-This trader is often called a "leader", "signal provider", or "master".

+##Mirror Their Trades Automatically:##

+-When the master opens or closes a position, your account automatically mirrors the same action — often within milliseconds.

+-Trades are copied proportionally, depending on how much you're willing to risk.

+##Automation Layer:##

+-The bot watches for new trades via:

+API access to the trader’s account

+Blockchain activity (on-chain copy trading)

+WebSocket streams or mirror services

+-Then it uses your API keys to execute the same trades on your behalf.

 # 💬 Contact Me